-When it’s time to buy a home, most people seek financing from a mortgage lender.
-Some buyers have the ability to pay cash but most prospective homeowners rely on a bank to make their dreams of homeownership a reality.
+When the time comes to buy a home, most people seek mortgage lenders for financing.
+Some buyers have the liquidity to pay upfront, but most would-be homeowners rely on a bank to help them fulfill their dream of owning a home.

-But physicians have another option called a physician mortgage — also known as a doctor loan.
+Naturally, most apply for a conventional loan in order to purchase their new home because they have no other choice.
+But physicians have a second way out, and it’s called a physician mortgage — also known as a doctor loan.

-Keep reading to discover the difference in benefits between physician and conventional loans.
+Can’t decide which type of mortgage is best for you?
+Read on to learn the difference in benefits between physician and conventional loans.

 Who Can Get a Physician Loan?